-It was a new beginning when Noah and the animals emerged from the big ship after the flood waters receded; and God marked this new beginning with something He has not done before: He established His first covenant with His creation, sealed by a rainbow with four more covenants to follow.
+It was a new beginning when Noah and the animals emerged from the big ship after the flood waters receded; and God marked this new beginning with a covenant, sealed by a rainbow.
+More covenants followed.
 Below is a quick synopsis of our covenant history with God:

 I. Genesis 9:11: [Covenant with Noah and his children] “Yes, I am confirming my covenant with you.
 Never again will floodwaters kill all living creatures; never again will a flood destroy the earth.”